Homeownership

 Sweat Equity

 Habitat for Humanity requires future homeowners to contribute a minimum number of hours of sweat equity during the build of their new home.
-Family size determines the total number of required hours.
+Sweat equity may include working on construction sites, volunteering in support roles, completing homeowner education classes, and other approved activities that prepare families for successful homeownership.

 Interested?